boconnor2017/hesiod-vcf5/README.md

 python3 hesiod-vcf5.py -vcf
 ```

+*CHECKPOINT: by now all network configurations (Management, VSAN, vMotion, and TEP VLANs) and DNS entries must be completed.
+If so, move on to **PATH 2** below.*

-## I'm a pro already, let's get on with it...
+## PATH 2: I'm a pro already, let's get on with it...
 Copy your `-lev` config
 ```
 rm json/lab*